 Government.
 Seward their final communication.
 It is said to be written with ability, and reflects severely on the Administration, taking the ground that they have exhausted every resource for a peaceful solution of existing difficulties; and that, if civil war results, on the head of the Federal Government will rest the responsibility.
 They charge the Administration with gross perfidy, insisting that under the shelter of the pretext and assertion that Fort Sumter was to be evacuated, an immense armada has been despatched to provision and reinforce that post.
 They repeat that they had almost daily indirect assurances from the Administration that Fort Sumter was positively to be abandoned, and that all the Government's efforts were to be directed towards peace.
-The Commissioners allege that the Government at Montgomery was earnesly desirous of peace, and that in accordance with its instructions, as well as their own feelings, they left no means unexhausted to secure that much-desired end, but all their efforts having failed, they were now forced to return to an outraged people ment has despatched an agent to Pensacola, with the view of restoring postal accomodations at that Messrs.
-Preston, Stcuart and Randolph, the Virginia Commissioners, arrived here this morning.
-During the afternoon they visited the Pro is said, has been undertaken, against the advice of Lieut.
-Gen. Scott.
-He has urged the evacuation proved of this policy.
-It was also suggested that such a recognition was calculated to have a good effect in counteracting the reported Spanish move-ment against Dominica.
+The Commissioners allege that the Government at Montgomery was earnesly desirous of peace, and that in accordance with its instructions, as well as their own feelings, they left no means unexhausted to secure that much-desired end, but all their efforts having failed, they were now forced to return to an outraged people with the object of their mission unaccomplished, and they express the firm conviction that war is in-